The teaching authority of the church is firmly rooted in sacred scripture

 - 1 Cor.
 11:2, from the context, is dealing with avoiding idolatry (1 Cor.
 10:23-31) and the issue of head coverings, authority, and prayer (1 Cor.
 11:3-16).
 In verses 17-22 Paul talks about the Lord's Supper.
 Paul told the Corinthians to adhere to the things that he taught on these topics.
 It is not talking about some sacred tradition that is passed down through the church as the Roman Catholic Church claims.

 - "Follow the pattern of the sound words which you have heard from me, in the faith and love which are in Christ Jesus; guard the truth that has been entrusted to you by the Holy Spirit who dwells within us" (2 Tim.
 1:13-14).

-- Usually Roman Catholics will use this verse to try and demonstrate that the Roman Catholic sacred tradition is being supported.
+- Usually Roman Catholics will use this verse to try to demonstrate that the Roman Catholic sacred tradition is being supported.
 It isn't.
-The text is speaking about following what Paul the apostle said, not about following the sacred tradition of the Roman Catholic Church.
+The text is speaking about following what Paul the apostle said--not about following the sacred tradition of the Roman Catholic Church.
 The apostle Paul is no longer with us, so we need to follow scripture.

 - This verse is not about sacred tradition in a church.
 The specific context is about the return of Christ, and Paul is telling the Thessalonians that they need to follow the traditions that he has stated about Jesus' return.
 The traditions were listed out and codified in Scripture.
 Again, this is not about sacred tradition in the Roman Catholic Church.